burakulas/kepbinclass/README.md

 Notes on Usage:

 .
-Change the variables “train_data_dir”, “validation_data_dir” and “pred_data_dir” based on your directory path scheme.
+Change the variables â€œtrain_data_dirâ€, â€œvalidation_data_dirâ€ and â€œpred_data_dirâ€ based on your directory path scheme.

 .
 When predicting a single image alternate the prediction lines of the code according to the path and name of your test image to let the model outputs a prediction.

 .
-The default output will be in “class” format, however, the user may want to change it to “predict” or “proba” to observe the probabilities of different classes.
+The default output will be in â€œclassâ€ format, however, the user may want to change it to â€œpredictâ€ or â€œprobaâ€ to observe the probabilities of different classes.

 .
 The output contain filename and the value of 0, 1 and 2 which correspond to contact, detached and semi-detached morphological classes respectively.